The Amber Roth Lab

 Picture

-Percy Ulsamer, MS student in Wildlife Ecology
+Percy Ulsamer, MS student in Wildlife Ecology (co-advised with Dr. Erin Simons-Legaard)

 "Birds as indicators of forest management sustainability in Maine: an evaluation of past surveys and future approaches"